sciZer0/7/v/README.md

 ### About New Culture

-Additionally, thanks to blockchain technology, it will technically be impossible for creators to keep their exclusive ownership over created digitizable things that become known — because technically, anyone can upload these same numbers (digitizable things — videos, audios, texts, programs) on a blockchain and then use them the way they want.
+Additionally, thanks to blockchain technology, it will technically be impossible for creators to keep their exclusive ownership over created digitizable things that become known — because technically, anyone can upload these same digitizable things (videos, audios, texts, programs) on a blockchain and then use them the way they want.
 If the uploader wants — no one can forbid anyone to get permissionless access to this all.

 As they say — change or die.